 Dr. Cereta Perry joins the faculty of MPI after studying with Dr. Clark Moustakas during her doctoral work.

-Enhancing Human Potential (EHP) Certification is established by Drs.
-Clark Moustakas and Cereta Perry at the Merrill-Palmer Institute (MPI).
+Drs.
+Clark Moustakas and Cereta Perry establish the Enhancing Human Potential (EHP) Certification at the Merrill-Palmer Institute (MPI).

-The first degree program, MA in Humanistic and Clinical Psychology, is launched at MPI.
+The first degree program, MA in Humanistic and Clinical Psychology, is launches at MPI.
 Drs.
 Diane Blau and Bruce Douglass, graduates of the EHP program, become faculty of the new program.

 MPI announces it will close due to bankruptcy.